 3. The percent of grease lost is the rating number.

-Using a foam tipped type applicator is the perfect tool for greasing your in M1 Rifle.
-Standard cotton tip applicators quickly fall apart and makes a mess in the process.
+Using a foam-tipped type applicator is the perfect tool for greasing your M1 Rifle.
+Standard cotton tip applicators quickly fall apart and make a mess in the process.
 Our grease kit comes with a set of foam applicators which can be used several times each.
-The narrow tip allows easy access to the harder to reach areas and the open cell foam tip helps hold grease.
+The narrow tip allows easy access to the harder-to-reach areas and the open cell foam tip helps hold grease.

 There are two reasons we want to grease certain parts on the M1.
-The first reason is reliable function, the second reason is to reduce wear.
-The military was focused on reliable weapon function and less on long term serviceability.
+The first reason is we require reliable function, the second reason is to reduce wear.
+The military was focused on reliable weapon function and less on long-term serviceability.
 The grease locations shown in the service manuals are designed to promote proper function.
-We'll show you those locations first, and then add a few additional areas that should help reduce the wear and tear on your M1 Garand.
+We’ll show you those locations first, and then add a few additional areas that should help reduce the wear and tear on your M1 Garand.

 Minimum Areas to Grease:

 Most of the areas being greased can only be accessed with the rifle field stripped.
 It’s good practice to avoid field stripping your rifle unless absolutely required.
 When properly greased these hard-to-reach areas only need to be serviced once a year or every 1000 rounds; whichever comes first.
 The rifle can be cleaned without field-stripping and those areas where the grease was cleaned off in the process can be accessed without taking the rifle apart.

 1 The first part we’ll want to grease is the bolt.
 The bolt has several areas that need to be greased.
 These areas are broken down into two sections.
 The first is the locking and cam lugs.
 The second is the bearing surfaces.
 Apply a thin layer of grease to the areas shown below.
 A drop of oil can be applied to the hole on the bottom of the bolt which leads to the ejector spring.